 Yes.
 People often become addicted to drugs or alcohol for a reason, whether that’s due to depression, negative influences or stress.
 CBT sessions are guided by a qualified CBT therapist.
 They will encourage you to talk about your thoughts, feelings and behaviours and how they led you to use alcohol or drugs such as heroin, cocaine and cannabis.

-An effective talking therapy used in rehabilitation , CBT helps people cope with negative thought patterns and behaviours surrounding addiction by changing them into positives.
+An effective talking therapy used in private drug and alcohol rehabilitation, CBT helps people cope with negative thought patterns and behaviours surrounding addiction by changing them into positives.

 CBT can also help with: